tmuras/moosh/www/commands/index.md

     moosh theme-settings-export

-Example 2: run it anywhere within the moodle dir if you specify the theme name
+Example 2: run it anywhere within the Moodle dir if you specify the theme name

     moosh theme-settings-export --themename boost